JohnnyM09-M/Windows-Server-Active-Directory-Installation/README.md

 - Add a domain controller to an existing domain.
 This will make the forest fault-tolerant.
 - Add a new domain to an existing forest.
 - Note: both these options were not chosen since I am setting everything up from scratch.
 13. I am now able to name the Root Domain.
-For this, I coined the name "johnny.local".
+For this, I named it "johnny.local".

 <img src="https://i.imgur.com/JX54PKZ.png" height="60%" width="60%" alt="Deployment Configuration">

 14. I pretty much keeping everything default tabbing through the different sections.
-Everything was kept to default cause I did not need to change anything besides setting a DSRM password and a NetBIOS domain name(JOHNNY).
+Everything was kept to default cause I did not need to change anything besides setting a DSRM password and a NetBIOS domain name (JOHNNY).
 A DSRM password is what is used to log into the Restore Mode in case needed for emergency fixes such as some system malfunction and needing to restore for a backup.
 15. Once again, the system will reboot.
 I am now up and running.
 We now have the AD DS role as well as my local server as Domain: "Johnny.local" instead of "Workgroup: workgroup".

 <img src="https://i.imgur.com/CCwCKyC.png" height="60%" width="60%" alt="Post Configuration">